UsayBoris/bot/README.md

 &nbsp;

 **SHORT TEAM TODO**
+- [ ] Mining to grant a BC bonus every block Mined
+- [ ] Add an Inventory command, splitting items by category
 - [ ] Add teams
   - [ ] Find an API to generate a chart of the most users in each team
 - [ ] Probably change everything that access the database to a class